arpanganguli/EDA/README.md

 ### Central Tendency

 * **`calculate_mean`:** This function calculates the mean of all *numeric* columns within a Pandas dataframe.
   Alternately, users can specify a list of columns for which they would want to calculate the mean.
 If the list contains non-numeric columns, then the function displays exceptions to the column names.

   * Parameters:
     * **`dataframe`:** Pandas dataframe.
-    * **`args`:** list of column names for which users would like to calculate the mean.
+    * **`args`:** List of column names for which users would like to calculate the mean.
 Without arguments, Python will calculate mean of all numeric columns of the dataframe by default.
-    * **`display`:** DEFAULT: True.
+    * **`display`:** DEFAULT: `True`.
 If display is True, then the function displays the resulting dataframe, else it just returns the resulting dataframe.
-    * **`to_csv`:** DEFAULT: False.
+    * **`to_csv`:** DEFAULT: `False`.
 Saves the dataframe in a .csv format within the export/csv folder.
-    * **`to_html`:** DEFAULT: False.
+    * **`to_html`:** DEFAULT: `False`.
 Saves the dataframe in a .html format within the export/html folder.
   * Returns:
     * If no arguments are specified, the function returns a Pandas dataframe containing the mean of all numeric columns;